 All ground transportation by comfortable private vehicle as per the itinerary

 Monument entry fees during Sightseeing tour

-Kathmandu, Nepal: In Kathmandu, you will be accommodated at Hotel Shanker, a 4 star hotel.
+Kathmandu, Nepal: In Kathmandu, you will be accommodated at Oasis Kathmandu Hotel or Thamel Boutique Hotel, a 3 star hotel.
 The hotel is centrally located, close to Thamel.
-The hotel offers luxurious rooms with en suite bathrooms, spa, restaurant, swimming pool, bar, cafe and a spacious garden.
 Stay 1 night at Nagarkot's picturesque Hotel Country Villa.
 The hotel is located at an altitude of 2195 m/ 7200ft. and offers outstanding views of rolling green hills, mountaintop villages, terraced fields and snowcapped mountains (during winter).
-Your room will have a private balcony from where you can enjoy the spledid mountain views.
+Your room will have a private balcony from where you can enjoy the splendid mountain views.
 Featured amenities include free wifi, restaurant, cafe, bar, spa, gym etc.